Notification of executives and related parties transactions with Nilfisk shares | MarketScreener

 In accordance with the EU Market Abuse Regulation Article 19 no. 596/2014, Nilfisk has received the following notification from executives and/or their related parties’ regarding transactions in Nilfisk shares.

-This notification is an ‘Initial notification’ regarding the purchase of 9,200 shares in Nilfisk by Reinhard Mayer, CFO at Nilfisk Holding A/S. The shares have been purchased on May 23, 24 and 25, 2023 at a total price of 1,202,180 DKK.
+This notification is an ‘Initial notification’ regarding the purchase of 5,000 shares in Nilfisk by Peter Nilsson, Chair of the Board of Directors at Nilfisk Holding A/S. The shares have been purchased on May 30, 2023 at a total price of 660,000 DKK.
+The shares have been bought through Poleved Industrial Performance AB, which is closely related to Peter Nilsson.

 For further information, please contact: